pl3onasm/Programming-fundamentals/README.md

 You can test your own code with the [test script](https://github.com/pl3onasm/Imperative-programming/blob/main/ctest.sh).
 It will compile your code and run it on all the test cases.
 It will also compare your output with the expected output.

-You basically have two options:
+In order to use it, you basically have two options:
-### 1. Execution from its location in the root of the repository
+### 1. Execution from script's location in the root of the repository

 First, make the script executable in the root folder:
 ```